jcramer06/robinhood-crypto-bot/README.md

 	• Develop a more robust sentiment analysis system
  	• Possibly implement double deep q learning
   	• Experiment with more variance as a means to counteract market volatility
+   	• add incentives for holding over time without training model to only hold
+    	• prevent model from choosing same action continuously with exponentially large negative reward